Ameya32/Data-Analytics-App-/Readme.md

 The graphs update in real time to display price movements, spread, z-score, and rolling correlation, allowing easy comparison and analysis across different assets and resolutions.

 **How to Run the Project**

-1.Set up a virtual environment virtualenv venv
+Step 1: Set up a virtual environment virtualenv venv

-2.Activate the virtual environment .\venv\Scripts\Activate.ps1
+Step 2: Activate the virtual environment .\venv\Scripts\Activate.ps1

-3.Install required libraries
-pip install -r requirements.txt
+Step 3: Install required libraries pip install -r requirements.txt

-4.Run the application
+Step 4: Run the application
 python app.py

 Once the application is running, open a browser and access the dashboard to view and interact with the real-time analytics.